 - If you’re concerned ticks could be in your clothes, put them through the dryer on high heat for 10 minutes.

 Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
 We offer Rapid Antigen and send-out PCR COVID-19 testing, as well as COVID-19 antibody testing.
-To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on E-registering to save time click here.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
 Faster!